QP/C 7.2.2

 Detailed Description

 A fixed block-size memory pool is a very fast and efficient data structure for dynamic allocation of fixed block-size chunks of memory.
-A memory pool offers fast and deterministic allocation and recycling of memory blocks and is not subject to fragmenation.
+A memory pool offers fast and deterministic allocation and recycling of memory blocks and is not subject to fragmentation.

-The QMPool class describes the native QF memory pool, which can be used as the event pool for dynamic event allocation, or as a fast, deterministic fixed block-size heap for any other objects in your application.
+The QMPool class describes the native QF memory pool, which can be used as the event pool for mutable event allocation, or as a fast, deterministic fixed block-size heap for any other objects in your application.

 Note